Slideshow-digital/slideshow-documentation/docs/Playback/video_playback.md

 Slideshow contains several different video players, each using a different method to render videos on the screen.
 As there is a great variety between hardware video decoders of various manufacturers, each device model might work best with a different video player.

 By default, ExoPlayer + TextureView is used.
-If you want to change the video player, you can do so via web interface, menu `Settings` – `Device settings`, setting `Video player type`.
+If you want to change the video player, you can do so via web interface → menu `Settings` → `Device settings` → setting `Video player type`.
 Reload the app or refresh your screen layout to apply the change.

 ![Choice of video players in Device settings](video_playback_setting.png "Choice of video players in Device settings")